Olibabba/Week2_Excel_HW/README.md

 ### Code Refactoring

 I was successfully able to increase the efficiancy of the macro by around 20%.
 This was accomplished by removing a nested "for loop" and completing the same tasks in one loop.
+Full comparison here:

 ![New Code/Old Code](https://github.com/Olibabba/Week2_Excel_HW/blob/main/resources/Screen%20Shot%202022-04-09%20at%2010.12.54%20PM.png)